incoresemi/uatg/docs/source/installation.rst

 Quickstart
 ==========

-This section is meant to serve as a quick-guide to setup UArchTest and perform a sample validation check between ``spike`` (DUT in this case) and ``SAIL-RISCV`` (Reference model in this case).
-This guide will help you setup all the required tooling for running uarch_test on your system.
+This section is meant to serve as a quick-guide to setup UArchTest.
+This guide will help you setup all the required tooling for running UArchTest on your system.

 Install Python